 1. Katerina Jedlickova

 Empirical antibiotic (ATB) therapy is a standard treatment used in intensive care units.
-Rational antibiotic administration may include two strategies: either antibiotic de-escalation (e.g. initial empiric treatment of antibiotics with a very broad spectrum and subsequent targeted antibiotic treatment with narrower spectrum) or antibiotic escalation (an initial choice of fundamental broad-spectrum antibiotics, typically aminopenicillins with beta-lactamase inhibitors, which are changed to antibiotic with a broad spectrum of activity, when found ineffective).
+Rational antibiotic administration may include two strategies: either antibiotic de-escalation (e.g. initial empiric treatment of antibiotics with a very broad spectrum and subsequent targeted antibiotic treatment with narrower spectrum), or antibiotic escalation (an initial choice of fundamental broad-spectrum antibiotics, typically aminopenicillins with beta-lactamase inhibitors, which are changed to antibiotic with a broad spectrum of activity, when found to be ineffective).

-In this retrospective study we analyzed all patients hospitalized in the Dept. of Anesthesia and Intensíve Care of St. Anna University Hospital Brno (AIC) in the first quarter of 2013.
-Patients who had an antibiotic treatment longer than 24 hours and who were hospitalized for more than 48 hours were included in the study.
-These patients were divided into two groups: the first group was initially treated with aminopenicillins with beta-lactamase inhibitors alone or in a combination with another antibiotic ("Amino" group).
-The second group was treated with any other antibiotic as the first choice ("Other ATB" group) Following variables were compared: age, Acute Physiology and Chronic Health Evaluation score II (APACHE II), C-reactive protein (CRP) on admission to ICU, CRP at discharge, length of stay and survival.
+In this retrospective study, we analyzed all patients hospitalized in the Dept. of Anesthesia and Intensíve Care of St. Anna University Hospital Brno (AIC) in the first quarter of 2013.
+Patients who had an antibiotic treatment which lasted longer than 24 hours and who were hospitalized for more than 48 hours were included in the study.
+These patients were divided into two groups: the first group was initially treated with aminopenicillins with beta-lactamase inhibitors alone or in combination with another antibiotic ("Amino" group).
+The second group was treated with any other antibiotic as the first choice ("Other ATB" group).
+The following variables were compared: age, Acute Physiology and Chronic Health Evaluation score II (APACHE II), C-reactive protein (CRP) on admission to ICU, CRP at discharge, length of stay and survival.

 2. Vaclav Seda